The new Nature Conservation (Deer Farming) Regulations 2022 come into effect from 1 July 2022.

 Fallow Deer Farm Fencing Specification Guidelines

-Other Legislative requirements for Deer Farm operations such as ; record keeping, requirement to provide receipts on disposal of any deer or product of deer, escapes and releases of farmed deer into the wild and their recovery or destruction are included in the Deer Farming Legislation Handout
+Other Legislative requirements for deer farm operations such as record keeping, requirement to provide receipts on disposal of any deer or product of deer, escapes and releases of farmed deer into the wild and their recovery or destruction are included in the fact sheet.

 Renewal (Notices) to Operate a Deer Farm

-should be submitted if you are required to re-register your deer farm.
+The Application for a Deer Farm Licence should be submitted if you desire to re-licence your deer farm:

 Transfer or Cancellation of a Deer Farm